AshMKetchum/Asher-Capstone/README.md

 - Console
 - Sales by Region
 - Publisher
-- Year of Release
+- Themes

 ## Data Question:
-What style of game should Xbox develop and market as a headliner for the new Next Generation Xbox, in order to increase market share?
+What style of game should Xbox develop and market as a headliner for the new Xbox Series X/S (2020), in order to increase market share?

 ## Normalizing the Data
 The datasets I utilized were initially pulled in full, unless possible to filter on platformid.
 Every game's data across 19 consoles (selected based on popularity and brand_name) was drawn.
 Unfortunately, this process took multiple days, and it was not until after that I realized pulling the review data from giantbomb would take far too long, as it would not allow multiple game_ids to be searched for at a time, thus returning far fewer reviews per call than would have been necessary.
 In order to supplement the data from giantbomb with reviews, a datasource from Kaggle titled Video Game Sales with Ratings was used.
 Because of this, review data is only available through 2016.